 The good news is that all of these changes are relatively minor, causing small amounts of swelling in the airway.
 To reduce or eliminate snoring, all we have to do is open up your airway a little more to provide room for breathing despite minor snoring.

 An oral appliance is the best way to do this.
 It’s comfortable, convenient, adjustable, and effective.
-To learn more about this treatment for snoring in Omaha, please call (402) 493-4175 today for an appointment with sleep dentist Dr. Roger Roubal at the Advanced Dental Sleep Treatment Center.
+To learn more about this treatment for snoring in Omaha, please call (402) 493-4175 today for a new patient appointment with an Omaha sleep dentist at the Advanced Dental Sleep Treatment Center.